The Hunger Games: Mockingjay – Part 1: Marketing

 Kabam announced their partnership with Lionsgate to create a mobile game based on The Hunger Games: Mockingjay Part 1, to tie in with the film's release.
 Kabam produced an exclusive role playing, card collection mobile game.
 In the game, players assume the identity of District members sent on a mission in order to build their alliance, liberate their District, and rebuild Panem.
 "Lionsgate has an unparalleled track record of developing and producing blockbuster movie franchises like The Hunger Games," said Kabam Chief Operating Officer Kent Wakeford.
 "Partnering with Lionsgate, Kabam will build a mobile game that's as much fun to play as the movie is to watch.
 The game will be developed in Kabam's China studio, the same place where the hit film-based game The Hobbit: The Battle of the Five Armies was created and went on to generate more than $100 million in revenue during its first year."

-The film was not listed on the schedule for San Diego Comic-Con International 2014, which raised questions on their absence by fans and the press.
+The film was not listed on the schedule for San Diego Comic-Con in 2014, which raised questions on their absence by fans and the press.
 Lionsgate announced on July 18, 2014, a week before the event, that the film would have a presence at the convention.
 Lionsgate partnered up with Samsung to debut the (including the viral videos which were considered 'teasers', third) teaser trailer on Samsung's new Galaxy Tab S at a special event on Friday, July 25, which was being hosted off-site at the Hard Rock Hotel.
 The partnership allowed Samsung users to view the trailer before the online release, download the first two movies for free as well as be given a free complimentary ticket to the movie.
 On July 28, the teaser trailer officially debuted online through the movie's official Facebook page and YouTube account.
 Within minutes, #MockingjayTeaserTrailerToday, #OurLeadertheMockingjay, and #OfficialTeaserTrailer became trending topics worldwide on Twitter.
 A full worldwide official trailer was released on September 15.